Security is leadership work

 2. Data exposure

-Data risk is where sensitive data lives, who can reach it, and how it moves.
+Data risk is about where sensitive data lives, who can reach it, and how it moves.
 Demand a clear map of regulated data and customer data, plus the controls that protect it.

 • Where is regulated or sensitive data concentrated.